 To access your computer’s visual effects:

-This setting will disable all animated features on your computer.
-This will create more storage for you, but limit your computer’s aesthetics significantly.
+This setting will disable all animated features on your computer,l creating more storage but limiting your computer’s aesthetics significantly.
 However, you can also customize which visual effects your computer will perform to your preferences in the same tab.

 5 Ways to Free up RAM on Mac

 For Mac users, there are many convenient tools to monitor and free up RAM storage on your computer.